An 80,000-word thesis would take 9 hours to present.

 - The decision of the judging panel is final.

-At every level of the competition each competitor will be assessed on the judging criteria listed below.
+At every level of the competition, each competitor will be assessed on the judging criteria listed below.
+Note that participants will record and submit their presentations to the event coordinators.

 Comprehension and Content